 Due diligence is a critical step toward the end of a business deal.
 As the seller, make sure you’re forthcoming with information to help close the sale.
-As the buyer, pay close attention to each piece of information that’s uncovered.
+As the buyer, pay close attention to each piece of information you uncover.
 It’ll help you determine if this business is still the right purchase for you.

 Have questions about the due diligence process?
 Let’s talk!